All Classes and Interfaces

 Typesafe representation of HTTP request methods.

-Contract for generating identifiers of a particular type (for example, sequential Long values, random UUIDs, etc.)
+Contract for generating Request identifiers of a particular type (for example, sequential Long values, random UUIDs, etc.)

 Exception thrown when an HTTP form parameter value does not match the expected Java type.